bitwiseman/yinyango/README.md

 - Validation link sent by mail.
 - Provide direct link to a game.
 - Add refresh button to games list.
-- Make variations buttons act like links for keyboard interaction.

 ## LICENSE